 Okay, well carbohydrates can do other things than just form disaccharides.
 They can form trisaccharides, or large sugars made from three monosaccharide units.
 Or, they can form even bigger sugars, known as polysaccharides, which are sugars consisting of more than three sugar units.

 We've already explained a lot of the sugars in fruit on the nutrition label, so why don't we explain where some of these other things come from?
 Let's look at dietary fiber, which is also known as cellulose.
 It's an important structural material in plants - it's what helps grass stand up straight, so you've seen it before.
 One very interesting thing about cellulose is it's a very long strand of glucoses linked together - thousands and thousands of glucoses linked together in a single strand!
 And these sugars are linked with a beta 1,4 linkage between the different glucose molecules.

 Now, one interesting fact about cellulose, which my grandmother referred to as 'roughage', is it's really something that cows like to eat.
 This is great, because cows can break down cellulose, while humans can't.
 Cows have little bacteria in their stomachs that allow them to break down the cellulose and get energy from the glucose in it.

 So, if you think of an athlete, who's doing a carbo-load before a big race, usually you don't think of them sitting there eating pixie sticks and chocolate - you picture them sitting down to a big dinner full of pasta, and it turns out that that's because pasta also contains a lot of starch.
-And starch is really great because our bodies can digest it, unlike starch.
+And starch is really great because our bodies can digest it, unlike cellulose.
 But because, these are long strands of sugars consisting of thousands of units, it takes our body a while to break it down, so you get an extended release formula of sugars with starch.